natanael-b/linstaller/README.md

 ## The post install

-Since `linstaller` is designed to install the system in the most fail-safe way possible, all configuration should be done through a post-installation script/software that should be located in the squashfs image at `/usr/bin/post-install`.
-Any arguments not supported by linstaller are passed to this script/software for further processing.
+Since `linstaller` is designed to install the system in the most fail-safe way possible, all configurations should be handled through a post-installation script or software located in the SquashFS image at `/usr/bin/post-install`.
+Any arguments not supported by `linstaller` are passed to this script/software for further processing.